turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 ### Areas of Focus

-Your project should provide some benefit to our greater community.
-It needs to provide a solution for a social problem in your community.
+Your project should provide some benefit to our greater community, therefore, your project needs to provide a solution for a social problem.

 ### Outside Content